Samyak-777/nomodel/README.md

 ---
 ## Features

-- **zero parameters:** Perfectly balanced.
-No hyperparameter tuning required.
+- **zero parameters:** perfectly balanced. no hyperparameter tuning required.
-- **instant inference:** $O(1)$ latency.
-Returns nothing faster than any benchmarked LLM.
+- **instant inference:** $O(1)$ latency. returns nothing faster than any benchmarked llm.
-- **100% green AI:** Operates with a carbon footprint of exactly 0.00 kg CO2.
+- **100% green AI:** operates with a carbon footprint of exactly 0.00 kg CO2.
-- **perfectly unbiased:** Makes no assumptions about race, gender, or demographics.
+- **perfectly unbiased:** makes no assumptions about race, gender, or demographics.
-- **hardware agnostic:** Runs flawlessly on everything from an nvidia H100 cluster to a toaster.
+- **hardware agnostic:** runs flawlessly on everything from an nvidia H100 cluster to a toaster.
-- **infinite context window:** Since it processes nothing, it can process an infinite amount of nothing simultaneously.
+- **infinite context window:** since it processes nothing, it can process an infinite amount of nothing simultaneously.

 ## Getting Started